Impeachment: France

 In France the comparable procedure is called destitution.
 The president of France can be impeached by the French Parliament for willfully violating the Constitution or the national laws.
 The process of impeachment is written in the 68th article of the French Constitution.
-A group of senators or a group of members of the National Assembly can begin the process.
-Then, both the National Assembly and the Senate must acknowledge the impeachment.
-After the upper and lower houses' agreement, they unite to form the High Court.
-Finally, the High Court must decide to declare the impeachment of the president of France—or not.
+Either the National Assembly or the Senate can begin the process.
+Then, the impeachment proposal must be transmitted to the other house, which must accept or reject the impeachment process within 15 days.
+After the upper and lower houses' agreement, they unite in joint session to form the High Court.

+The High Court must decide whether or not to declare the removal from office of the president.
+The impeachment procedure in front of the National Assembly and the Senate, as well as the removal from office by the High Court require a majority of two thirds of the members of the House involved or of the High Court by secret ballot; no proxy voting is allowed.

 Germany

 The federal president of Germany can be impeached both by the Bundestag and by the Bundesrat for willfully violating federal law.
 Once the Bundestag or the Bundesrat impeaches the president, the Federal Constitutional Court decides whether the President is guilty as charged and, if this is the case, whether to remove him or her from office.
 The Federal Constitutional Court also has the power to remove federal judges from office for willfully violating core principles of the federal constitution or a state constitution.
 The impeachment procedure is regulated in Article 61 of the Basic Law for the Federal Republic of Germany.

-There is no formal impeachment process for the chancellor of Germany, however the Bundestag can replace the chancellor at any time by voting for a new chancellor (constructive vote of no confidence, Article 67 of the Basic Law).
+There is no formal impeachment process for the chancellor of Germany; however, the Bundestag can replace the chancellor at any time by voting for a new chancellor (constructive vote of no confidence, Article 67 of the Basic Law).

 There has never been an impeachment against the President so far.
 Constructive votes of no confidence against the chancellor occurred in 1972 and 1982, with only the second one being successful.